ramochoargv/final/intro.md

 #### Hashtag Transformation

 Hashtags were a problem because they are at a lower grain than even the tweet data.
 We needed a way to summarize hashtag activity by users.
 The hashtag object came in as many columns, which we unpivoted (using melt) down to a single column.
-First by user id, and then second by just the hastag itself.
-In doing this we were able to get a hashtage count, the hashtag senitment, and a hashtag percent popularity (hashtag count divided by count of all hashtags) on a per-user basis.
+First by user id, and then second by just the hashtag itself.
+In doing this we were able to get a hashtag count, the hashtag sentiment, and a hashtag percent popularity (hashtag count divided by count of all hashtags) on a per-user basis.
 By averaging these in our design matrix, we inherentely created a weighted average hashtag metrics that express how often a user is using hashtags and how popular the hashtags s/he is using are.

 ```python